 Any guesses about why you can perform like a superstar one day, yet be totally mediocre the next?

 You got it.
-It’s because of your confidence.
+It’s because of your confidence in sport.

 If you’re like most athletes, your confidence goes up and down like a yo-yo, yet you have no idea why.

-In my research and personal experience, I’ve found that most athletes are making 3 deadly mental mistakes that cause them to fail.
+In my research and personal experience, I’ve found that most athletes are making 3 deadly mental mistakes that cause them to lose confidence.

 Did you know that there is one “stressor” that makes you lose your confidence more quickly than anything else—and that this stressor is completely unique to you?